wangyu-/udp2raw/README.md

 # Udp2raw-tunnel
 ![image0](images/image0.PNG)

-A UDP Tunnel which tunnels UDP via FakeTCP/UDP/ICMP Traffic by using Raw Socket,helps you Bypass UDP FireWalls(or Unstable UDP Environment).Its Encrpyted,Anti-Replay and Multiplexed.It aslo acts as a Connection Stablizer.
+A Tunnel which tunnels UDP via FakeTCP/UDP/ICMP Traffic by using Raw Socket,helps you Bypass UDP FireWalls(or Unstable UDP Environment).Its Encrpyted,Anti-Replay and Multiplexed.It aslo acts as a Connection Stablizer.

 [简体中文](/doc/README.zh-cn.md)
 # Support Platforms
-A Linux host (including desktop Linux,Android phone/tablet,OpenWRT router,or Raspberry PI) with root access.
+Linux host (including desktop Linux,Android phone/tablet,OpenWRT router,or Raspberry PI) with root access.

-For Winodws/MacOS,virtual image with udp2raw pre-installed has been released,you can load it with Vmware/VirtualBox.The virtual image has been set to auto obtain ip,udp2raw can be run imidiately after boot finished(make sure network mode of virtual machine has been set to bridged)(only udp2raw has to be run under virtual machine,all other programs runs under Windows/MacOS as usual).
+For Winodws/MacOS,the 4.4mb virtual image with udp2raw pre-installed has been released,you can load it with Vmware/VirtualBox.The virtual image has been set to auto obtain ip,udp2raw can be run imidiately after boot finished(make sure network mode of virtual machine has been set to bridged)(only udp2raw has to be run under virtual machine,all other programs runs under Windows/MacOS as usual).

 # Features
-### Send / Receive UDP Packet with ICMP/FakeTCP headers
+### Send/Receive UDP Packets with ICMP/FakeTCP headers
 ICMP/FakeTCP headers help you bypass UDP blocking, UDP QOS or improper UDP NAT behavior on some ISPs.
-In ICMP header mode,it just works like an ICMP tunnel.
+In ICMP header mode,udp2raw just works like an ICMP tunnel.

-UDP headers are also supported.In UDP header mode,it behaves just like a normal UDP tunnel,and you can just make use of the other features.
+UDP headers are also supported.In UDP header mode,it behaves just like a normal UDP tunnel,and you can just make use of the other features(such as encrytion,anti-replay,connection stalization).

 ### Simulated TCP with Real-time/Out-of-Order Delivery
-In FakeTCP mode,udp2raw simulates 3-way while establishing a connection,simulates seq and ack_seq while data transferring.It also simulates following TCP options: `MSS`, `sackOk`, `TS`, `TS_ack`, `wscale`.Firewalls will regard FakeTCP as a TCP connection,but its essentially UDP: it supports real-time/out-of-order delivery(just as normal UDP does),no congrestion control or re-transmission.So there wont be any TCP over TCP problem when using OpenVPN.
+In FakeTCP header mode,udp2raw simulates 3-way handshake while establishing a connection,simulates seq and ack_seq while data transferring.It also simulates following TCP options: `MSS`, `sackOk`, `TS`, `TS_ack`, `wscale`.Firewalls will regard FakeTCP as a TCP connection,but its essentially UDP: it supports real-time/out-of-order delivery(just as normal UDP does),no congrestion control or re-transmission.So there wont be any TCP over TCP problem when using OpenVPN.

 ### Encrpytion, Anti-Replay
 * Encrypt your traffic with AES-128-CBC.